-- Final amendments are made in June for increases in appropriations to prevent budget overruns and reductions in expenses put into place by the administration. - The final budget for the General Fund anticipated the fund balance to be 225% of General Fund expenditures and transfers the actual results equaled 205%.
+- Final amendments are made in June for increases in appropriations to prevent budget overruns and reductions in expenses put into place by the administration.
+The largest adjustment for the year was replacement of entry doors to the school building. - The final budget for the General Fund anticipated the fund balance to be 40% of General Fund expenditures and transfers the actual results equaled 59%.